 Adaptive bitrate streaming is the process of serving a video to a user based on the user’s internet connection.
 The goal is to ensure that each viewer receives a quality stream that plays smoothly and doesn’t buffer.
+ABR achieves this by dynamically adjusting the quality of the stream in real time to match available bandwidth and device capabilities, ensuring a smooth playback experience regardless of the viewer’s location or internet speed.
 Adaptive bitrate streaming can be applied to live and pre-recorded content.
 Still, it’s especially important for live streams because you don’t know what bandwidth conditions your viewers will be experiencing on any given day.

 What is Adaptive Bitrate Streaming?